Ninth Annual National Conference on Higher Education in Prison 2019 Exit Report

 Alliance for HEP 2nd Annual Report 2021-2022

-year, and identify some of the exciting work and transitions that lie ahead.
-Our Second Annual Report covers the Alliance for Higher Education in Prison’s broader operations for the fiscal calendar year between July 1, 2021, and June 30, 2022.
+This report introduces the Alliance for Higher Education in Prison's mission, goals, values, and everyday work.
+It orients the reader to the Alliance's many ongoing projects and its work for the 2021 fiscal year, and identifies some of the exciting work and transitions that lie ahead.
+The document covers the Alliance for Higher Education in Prison’s broader operations for the fiscal calendar year between July 1, 2021, and June 30, 2022.

-Journal of Higher Education in Prison Volume 1 Number 1
+Journal of Higher Education in Prison, Volume 1, Number 1

-The Journal of Higher Education in Prison (JHEP) is a space to raise the kinds of questions that wrestle with the histories and circumstances of coordinated human removal and privilege futures in which prisons, jails, detention centers, and all other locations designed to confine and cage people are not permanent fixtures in our world or imagination.
+The Journal of Higher Education in Prison (JHEP) is a space to raise the kinds of questions that wrestle with the histories and circumstances of coordinated human removal and that privilege futures in which prisons, jails, detention centers, and all other locations designed to confine and cage people are not permanent fixtures in our world or imagination.
 We hope that this journal can be of service to those futures, and we think that there should be a venue where practitioners, scholars, activists, and students can come together to share ideas, stories, research, experiences, theories, and practices toward the end of prisons and punishment.
 Unlike publication outlets that focus on the site of prisons or jails and the people inside them as unique places for education to occur, we approach this journal with criticisms of our current conditions and deep knowledge of and respect for educational theory and praxis.

 Equity and Excellence in Practice: A Guide for Higher Education in Prison Discussion Guide and Instructions